 - we are under a duty to protect public funds.

 We may use the information you have provided for the prevention and detection of fraud.
-We may also share this information with other bodies responsible for public funds or for auditing them for these purposes.

 You have the right to request a copy of all the personal information that we hold about you, and to have inaccuracies corrected.